 The Clement and Linda McGillicuddy Humanities Center Undergraduate Fellowship

-Once a pdf of your proposal is ready to submit, with the appropriate sections and formatting requirements, you can apply below through our application portal.
+Once a pdf of your proposal is ready to submit, with the appropriate sections and formatting requirements listed above, you can apply through our application portal below.
+If no portal appears, the cycle has not opened yet.
 After answering a few basic questions about yourself and your research, you will be prompted to upload your proposal pdf and any supporting documents.

 Questions regarding the application process and how to craft a winning proposal?